aucad/aml-networks/logs/2-24/readme.md

 values marked as `-` not captured in log.

 ## 34-1 logs

+Train on CTU Malware Capture 34-1 (highly malicious).

+Test on Honeypot-7 and Malware-Capture-44.

 |                               | Benign | Malicious |   Ratio |
 |-------------------------------|:------:|:---------:|--------:|